MozillaHive/hive-contributor-guide/becoming_a_hive_nyc_member/tips.md

 * Make themselves available/ discoverable to other members
 * Suggest and pilot ambitious programs

-Contribution to Hive is strongest (and return on investment most beneficial for everyone) when there is an alignment between your organizational/ individual priorities, local context, funding prerogatives and the network’s shared vision.
+Contribution to Hive is strongest (and return on investment most beneficial for everyone) when there is an alignment between your organizational/ individual priorities, local context, funding prerogatives and the network's shared vision.